-Q 29: How do consumers determine if their doctor or dentist is in the network?
+Q 28: How do consumers determine if their doctor or dentist is in the network?

-The [insert name of state exchange] website (at [insert website]) lets consumers look up whether their doctor is in the plan network.
+The [insert name of state exchange] and the [insert name of state SHOP exchange] websites (at [insert websites]) let consumers look up whether their doctor is in the network plan.
 For plans with a provider network, the SBC includes an Internet address to get a list of network providers.
 Because plan networks may change regularly, consumers also should check with the doctor or dentist before they schedule an appointment to learn if the provider is still in the plan's network.

-Q 30: Do consumers have access to emergency care out-of-network?
+Q 29: Do consumers have access to emergency care out-of-network?

 Yes.
-The ACA requires many health plans that provide benefits for emergency services to cover them regardless of whether the provider is in or out of the network.
+The ACA requires any health plan that provides benefits for emergency services to cover them regardless of whether the provider is in or out of the network.
 Under the ACA, health plans aren't allowed to charge a higher copayment or coinsurance for out-of-network services received in an emergency.
 In addition, [insert name of state] prohibits balance billing for emergency care received out-of-network, meaning only in-network rates will apply for all emergency care.